 All non-domestic properties have a rateable value set and maintained by the Valuation Office Agency.
 This is based on the market rent that could be achieved for the property at a given date.

 A revaluation of rateable values usually takes place every five years.
-The last was on 1 April 2010 and was based on the valuation date of 1 April 2008.
 From 1 April 2017 rateable values will be based on the valuation date of 1 April 2015.
 You can find more information and search for a property's rateable value on the Government's business rates pages.

 All non-domestic property has a rateable value set by the Valuation Office Agency (VOA), unless it is exempt.
 Exempt properties include churches, public parks, agricultural land and buildings.
 If you think your rateable value is wrong, you can appeal to the Valuation Office Agency.